 The Bottom Line

-|Pros||Total online security and anonymity; Amazing performance; Barely noticeable throttling; No data collection; Unlocks Netflix; Simple pricing plan.|
+|Pros||Total online security and anonymity; High-end VPN protocols; No data logging; Unblocks Netflix; Easy-to-understand pricing structure.|

 |The Final Verdict||If you care only about privacy and online safety, Mullvad provides an answer to your concerns.
-However, it’s not the easiest VPN to set up and it’s not the best option for streaming.|
+However, if you care about speed and media streaming, you'll have an easy time finding a better option out there.|

 Background, Jurisdiction & Reputation

 First of all, there’s the General Data Protection Regulation act that all EU members share.
-Then, there’s the Electronic Communications Act (LEK) that covers the entities that must store and keep data.
-As per this law, VPN providers are not included – providing a way for Mullvad to avoid data collection.
+Then, there’s the Electronic Communications Act (LEK) that covers the entities that must store and process data.
+As per this law, VPN services are not included – providing a way for Mullvad to avoid data collection.

-As this service states, the key to running a successful VPN business is to store as little data as possible.
+As this VPN states, the key to running a successful VPN business is to store as little data as possible.
 If they don’t have any data about you, they won’t be able to give anything even when and if forced.
 On top of that, Mullvad supports a wide range of anonymous payment options.
 So, you can quite easily hide the fact that you're using this VPN, which is something you'll have a tough time finding elsewhere.

-Mullvad VPN’s Past Data Leaks
+Previous Data Leaks

-A few years back, Mullvad has been suspected to have certain security vulnerabilities.
+A few years back, Mullvad was suspected of having certain vulnerabilities.
 More precisely, it was said that Mullvad allowed DNS hijacking.
-This report included a large number of highly popular VPN providers, many of which issued their response saying that the report was false.
+This report included a large number of top-rated VPN providers, many of which issued their response saying that the report was false.

 What’s important to be said is that Mullvad is often regarded as one of the most secure VPNs on the market.
 It comes with no data leaks or data breaches in the past, which is good news.
-This VPN has been on the market for 10 years now, so it’s quite an achievement that it comes with a clean slate in terms of its reputation.
+This VPN has been on the market for 10+ years now, so it’s quite an achievement that it comes with a clean slate in terms of its reputation.

 Supported Platforms & Devices

-|Desktop Platforms||Windows, MacOS, Linux.|
+|Desktop Platforms||Windows, macOS, Linux|

-|Mobile Platforms||Android, iOS.|
+|Mobile Platforms||Android, iOS/iPadOS|

-|Routers||DD-WRT, OpenWRT, Tomato routers, and more.|
+|Routers||DD-WRT, OpenWRT, Tomato routers, and more|